 What AS 1418 actually is

-AS 1418 is the Australian Standard for the design of cranes, hoists and winches.
-Published by Standards Australia, it's not a single document — it's a series of numbered parts, each covering a specific crane type or aspect of design.
-AS 1418 is referenced in state Work Health & Safety regulations as a deemed-to-comply pathway: if your crane is designed to the relevant parts of AS 1418, you've satisfied the design requirements of WHS legislation in every Australian jurisdiction.
+AS 1418 is the Australian Standard for the design of cranes, hoists and winches, published by Standards Australia.
+It's not a single document — it's a series of numbered parts, each covering a specific crane type or aspect of design.
+AS 1418 is recognised by state WHS regulators as the established means of demonstrating safe crane design, and is widely referenced in WHS Codes of Practice.
+Worth noting: the standard itself states that conformance to AS 1418 does not by itself guarantee compliance with Work Health & Safety law — designers and PCBUs still have to satisfy the broader "reasonably practicable" duty under the relevant state Act.
+In practice, designing to AS 1418 is the route the regulator expects.

 Note that AS 1418 governs design.
 The companion standard AS 2550 governs safe use — how the crane is operated, maintained and inspected once installed.
 The two are designed to work together, and any meaningful conversation about crane compliance involves both.